 I want to make a couple of points first.
 You may see coupons sometimes and think you don’t use that product, so, you won’t keep that coupon.
 Well, in later posts we’ll talk more about why you need them anyway.

 But, for now, think about coupons as cash – you wouldn’t throw money away.
 Coupons ARE just like cash – the manufacturer or online retailers are giving you $0.50 or $1 to buy their product, so that’s $0.50 or $1 less that you have to give the cashier out of your own money.

-There are times and stores that will give you cash back after your purchase with a coupon, so, even though you might not want that product or use it, if you’re going to get money back and it’s FREE, why not buy it and give it to your local shelter?
+There are times and stores that will give you special offers such as cashback after your store purchases or buy one get one free coupons, so, even though you might not want that product or use it if you’re going to get money back and it’s free, why not buy it and give it to your local shelter?
 Again, we’ll talk more about all of that later.

 Here are your Top 10 Places To Find Coupons:

 Almost every week you will find flyers full of coupons in your traditional newspaper.
 We call them Coupon Inserts.
 There can be 1 – 6 a week in the paper.
 The main 3 are Smart Source, Red Plum, and P&G (Proctor & Gamble), sometimes there will be a General Mills, or Unilever, or similar inserts.

 People Often Ask: Does JCPenney Stack Coupons?
 Check out our Tips & Tricks To Find Out!

 There are many places online to get free printable coupons, the coupons.com website is a good one.
 They also have a browser extension you can add.